aheze/Popovers/README.md

 </table>

 ## Example
-I wrote the example app in Swift Playgrounds 4, so you can run it right on your iPad.
+I wrote the example app with Swift Playgrounds 4, so you can run it right on your iPad.
 If you're using a Mac, download the Xcode version.
 [Download for Swift Playgrounds 4](https://github.com/aheze/Popovers/raw/main/Examples/PopoversPlaygroundApp.swiftpm.zip) • [Download for Xcode](https://github.com/aheze/Popovers/raw/main/Examples/PopoversXcodeApp.zip)

 ![Example app](GitHub/Assets/ExampleApp.png)

 ## Installation
-Popovers can be installed through the Swift Package Manager (recommended) or Cocoapods.
+Requires iOS 13+.
+Popovers can be installed through the Swift Package Manager (recommended) or [Cocoapods](https://cocoapods.org/).

 <table>
 <tr>